The Lost Gamer

 For the additional $10 you get all of the above and Ubisoft’s library access for unlimited hours.

-One of the most affordable plans out there, Luna currently provides you with a list of over 100 games, displaying a wide variety of AAA and indie titles spanning multiple different genres from multiple different publishers.
+One of the most affordable plans out there, Luna currently provides you with a list of over 100 games, displaying a wide variety of the best AAA games and best indie games spanning multiple different genres from multiple different publishers.

 Now, while the gameplay and the overall experience are generally smooth across all games that we tested, it has to be said that Wi-Fi congestion and the lack of a 5Ghz connection might cause performance to dip due to latency.